South Sudan

 South Sudan Photography Tour: Day 9

-After a final morning of photography in the villages of the Lopit people we will drive through three spectacular mountain ranges back to Juba. Â We will also make a brief stop to view a prolific nesting site of Ruppell’s Vultures in one of the mountain ranges before we arrive in Juba for a much needed rest, shower, battery charge and dinner by the White Nile.
+After a final morning of photography in the villages of the Lopit people we will drive through three spectacular mountain ranges back to Juba, arriving in time for a much needed rest, shower, battery charge and dinner.

-South Sudan Photography Tour: Days 11 to 13
+South Sudan Photography Tour: Days 10 to 13

 Today we will embark on the final leg of our expedition to travel out to a remote cattle camp of the stunning Mundari people.
-We will establish our expedition base right alongside our camp where we will spend four magical nights learning about Mundari ways, attending a traditional dance and witnessing a wrestling match.
+We will establish our expedition base right alongside our camp where we will spend three magical nights learning about Mundari ways, attending a traditional dance and witnessing a wrestling match.
 As we enjoy numerous photography sessions with these amazing people, we will immerse ourselves in the Mundari world of worshipping their beautiful Ankole Watusi cows, watching children drink directly from their cows, young Mundari men sleep alongside them and we will enjoy the daily rituals of fire building, cattle caring and life amongst some of the most visually stunning people in all of Africa.

 South Sudan Photography Tour: Day 14